Savonlinna: History

 The city was founded in 1639, based on Olavinlinna castle (St. Olaf's Castle).
-The castle was founded by Erik Axelsson Tott in 1475 in an effort to protect Savonia and to control the unstable border between the Kingdom of Sweden and its Russian adversary.
+The castle was founded by Erik Axelsson Tott in 1475 in an effort to protect Savo and to control the unstable border between the Kingdom of Sweden and its Russian adversary.
 During the Russo-Swedish War (1741–1743), the castle was captured by Field-Marshal Peter Lacy.
 It was held by Russia between 1743 and 1812, when it was granted back to Finland as a part of "Old Finland".

 In 1973 the municipality of Sääminki was consolidated with Savonlinna.
 In the beginning of year 2009 the municipality of Savonranta and a 31.24 km2 land strip from Enonkoski between Savonlinna and Savonranta were consolidated with Savonlinna.
 In the beginning of the year 2013, the municipalities of Kerimäki and Punkaharju were consolidated with Savonlinna.

 Attractions

 The most notable attraction in Savonlinna is the Olavinlinna castle, a 15th-century castle built on an island.
 Near the castle is also the Savonlinna regional museum.
 Some other attractions include the forest museum Lusto in the village of Punkaharju, and the Kerimäki Church in the neighboring village of Kerimäki, which is the largest wooden church in the world.

 Savonlinna hosts the famous annual Savonlinna Opera Festival, which was held first time in 1912.
 The operas are performed on a stage built inside the Olavinlinna castle.
 The city has also hosted the Mobile Phone Throwing World Championships since 2000.